• Skip to primary navigation

 • Caramel Apple Cupcakes With Fresh Apples

-Check out my Easy Apple Turnovers With Puff Pastry and my Healthy Chicken Salad With Apples for more amazing apples recipes!
+Check out my Instant Pot Applesauce with Skins and my Chicken Salad with Grapes and Apples for more amazing apples recipes!

 Something about “caramel apples” screams fall, Halloween, and Thanksgiving, but these caramel apple cupcakes are an easy semi-homemade dessert guaranteed to please any time of the year.